List of Batang Quiapo episodes: Chapter 7

-After Tanggol’s disputed loss in the Manila mayoral elections, the Guerrero family consolidates control over the city.
-Branded as a high-profile fugitive, Tanggol becomes a rallying figure and a symbol of resistance against corruption and injustice within the local government and the city.
-Determined to clear his name, prove his innocence and protect his loved ones, he launches a series of missions that pit him against former allies and powerful adversaries, shifting alliances and emerging rivalries reshape the power struggle across Manila’s political and criminal landscape in his perilous crusade for justice.
+After Tanggol’s contested defeat in the Manila mayoral elections, the Guerrero family strengthens its hold over the city.
+Now labeled as a high-profile fugitive, Tanggol rises as a symbol of resistance against corruption and injustice within the local government.
+Resolute in clearing his name, protecting his loved ones, and proving his innocence, he undertakes a series of dangerous missions that bring him into conflict with former allies and powerful enemies, as shifting alliances and rivalries redefine Manila’s political and criminal power structure.